A Legacy That Continues

 This year, the tradition will continue.
 Audiences will be thoroughly entertained by the band’s unique marching style and musical versatility.
 A group of vivacious majorettes, The Sophisticated Ladies enhance the dynamic style and SOUNDS of "The Aristocrat of Bands".

-Dr. Reginald A. McDonald currently serves as Acting Director of Bands.
+Dr. Reginald A. McDonald currently serves as Director of Bands.
 He is assisted by Mr. James "Dean" Sexton, Assistant Director and Director of the Jazz Ensembles; Dr. Sean Daniels, Assistant Director and Percussion Instructor; Mr. Larry Jenkins, Assistant Director; Ms. Laverne Brown, Majorette Coordinator; Mr. Jerry Davis, Drum Major Coordinator; Ms. Michelle L. Allen, Office Manager; Mrs. Melva Townsend, Senior Office Assistant; and Mr. James Pitts, Instrument Repair Technician.